Azure/azure-cli/doc/cli_subprocess_guidelines.md

 # Azure CLI Subprocess Guidelines

-In certain cli modules, there are scenarios that need to call a subsystem to run commands outside cli, like getting kubectl info in aks, or deployment setup in mysql using `git` and `gh`, through python built-in [subprocess](https://docs.python.org/3/library/subprocess.html) module.
+In certain CLI modules, there are scenarios that need to call a subsystem to run commands outside CLI, like getting kubectl info in aks, or deployment setup in mysql using `git` and `gh`, through python built-in [subprocess](https://docs.python.org/3/library/subprocess.html) module.
 Despite its simplicity and versatility, ensuring the security of applying it can be challenging in different platforms under different circumstance, and it is error-prone for developers to neglect security best practices during development.

 ## Insecure Use Of Subsystem Commands Under Subprocess Module